thomasballinger/posts/2017-06-01-pycon-trivia.markdown

 I ended up accepting both.

 # Question 7
-In addition to modules, keywords, and builtins, typing “help()” in the interactive intepreter lets you ask about topics!
+In addition to modules, keywords, and builtins, typing `help()` in the interactive intepreter lets you ask about topics!
 Some examples: ASSERTION ASSIGNMENT ATTRIBUTES

 Name three more of these topics.